Syrian activists tell harrowing story of their escape from Aleppo

 Wielding a camera as a weapon

-In a way, Mojahed's journey began in 2012 when he and his best friend Thaer decided to leave the their families in western Aleppo for the eastern side of the city.
+In a way, Mojahed's journey began in 2012 when he and his best friend Thaer decided to leave their families in western Aleppo for the eastern side of the city.
 (CNN is not publishing their last names out of concern for their safety.)

 Opposition groups then fighting to overthrow the government of President Bashar al-Assad had just captured the area.